kubermatic/docs/content/kubeone/master/guides/ccm_csi_migration/_index.en.md

 drivers.
 Those requirements are provided by cloud providers and you can usually find them in the repositories for each components:

+* Azure: there are no special prerequisites for Azure CCM and CSI drivers
 * OpenStack:
   * [Required OpenStack services and cloudConfig properties for the external CCM][openstack-ccm-reqs]
   * [Required OpenStack services and cloudConfig properties for the CSI driver][openstack-csi-reqs]
 * vSphere: vSphere 7.0u1 is required for CCM/CSI migration
-  * Make sure to check the Infrastructure prerequisites of the [following document][vsphere-ccm-reqs].
-The other part of the document is fully-handled by KubeOne
+  * Make sure to check [the prerequisites for installing the vSphere Container Storage Plug-in][vsphere-csi-reqs] before starting the migration
-  * Make sure to check the Introduction and Things to consider before turning on Migration sections of the [following document][vsphere-csi-reqs].
-The remaining parts of the document are fully-handled by KubeOne
+  * Make sure to check the [considerations for migration of In-Tree vSphere Volumes][vsphere-csi-considerations] before starting the migration

 ## Migrating Your Clusters